 Coastal radar (CODAR) enables remote measurement of surface currents in the ocean, making it possible to measure wave height and provide indirect estimates of local wind direction.
 These land-based oceanographic radar systems play a key role in shipping safety by assisting with ship navigation, search and rescue, hazard spills, and tsunami detection.
 A major benefit of oceanographic radars is their ability to operate under any weather conditions, day or night.

-We currently operate 10 CODAR stations: four in the Strait of Georgia, two in the Strait of Juan de Fuca and four more in the Prince Rupert/Hecate Strait region.
-These stations generate current maps once per hour, available via Oceans 3.0.
+We currently operate and/or serve data for 12 CODAR stations: four in the southern Strait of Georgia, two in the Strait of Juan de Fuca, two in Chatham Sound, two in Hecate Strait in partnership with DFO, and two in southern Nova Scotia in partnership with MEOPAR (Dalhousie University).
+These stations generate current maps once per hour, available above or via Oceans 3.0.
 Read more.

 WERA (WavE RAdar) is a high-frequency, shore-based remote sensing system that measures ocean surface currents, waves and wind direction.
 This oceanographic radar system is capable of detecting storm surges and tsunamis ~80 kilometres from shore, providing critical warning in the event of a storm or natural disaster.
 Read more.